kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 ### MMTF format (legacy)

 PDBx/mmCIF is now the standard format for storing macromolecular data.
-While due to its extensible and verbose format it has rich metadata and is sutied for *archival* purposes, it is not the best format to *transmit* large amounts of structural data due to redundant annotations and repetitive information as you have seen above.
+While due to its extensible and verbose format it has rich metadata and is suited for *archival* purposes, it is not the best format to *transmit* large amounts of structural data due to redundant annotations and repetitive information as you have seen above.
 Also, the inefficient representation of coordinates separated by whitespaces to make it human-readable is another hurdle for fast transmission of data.

 Due to these limitations, the [MMTF format](https://mmtf.rcsb.org/index.html) (Macromolecular transmission format) was introduced.
 It does not contain all data present in the PDBx/mmCIF files, but all the data necessary for most visualisation and structural analysis programs.
 The main pros of MMTF are its compact encoding and fast parsing due to binary instead of string representations.